Uday47/Face-Emotion-Recogition-on-FER2013-69-Test-Accuracy-/README.md

 Due to computational limitations, model training and video stream was done on Google Colab.

+The model achieved 69% validation accuracy which is apprximately 4% higher tha human-level accuracy.

 You can download the model [here.](https://drive.google.com/file/d/11Gb3gzrG2z9-IgqxisitJgYl-B1LAzmS/view)